Regular models of ramified unitary Shimura varieties at maximal parahoric level: Resolution of singularity

 \subsection{Defining equations of the blow-up}

-We define $M^{\mathrm{bl}}_{[k]}$ to be the blow up of $M^{\loc}_{[k]}(n-1,1)$ over the worst point $*$.
+We define $M^{\mathrm{bl}}_{[k]}$ to be the blow up of $M^{\loc}_{[k]}$ over the worst point $*$.
+By Theorem \ref{thm:main} and the universal property of the blow up, we have a unique natural morphism $M^{\spl}\rightarrow M^{\mathrm{bl}}$ defined over $M^{\loc}_{[k]}$.
 By Proposition \ref{prop:geometric:worst}, $\tau$ is an isomorphism outside the worst point $*$.
 Therefore, it suffices to consider an affine neighborhood of $*$ as in Proposition \ref{thm: local model}.
-We denote $U^{\mathrm{bl}}$ to be the blow-up of $U^{\loc}$ at the worst point.
+We denote $U^{\mathrm{bl}}$ to be the blow-up of $U^{\loc}$ over the worst point.

 Denote by $R=R^{\loc}$ the affine ring of $U^{\loc}$, which is the quotient algebra of $ O_F[X]$ modulo the relations in Proposition \ref{thm: local model}.
 The worst point $*$ is defined by the ideal $I=(X,\pi)\subset R$.
 Then the blow-up of $U^{\mathrm{bl}}$ along $*$ is